Coventry University: Governance

-Coventry University is headed formally by the Chancellor, a largely ceremonial role, currently Margaret Casely-Hayford.
+Coventry University is headed formally by the Chancellor, a largely ceremonial role, currently Eng Ahmed El Sewedy.
 The Chancellor is supported by six Pro-Chancellors and is appointed by the university's Board of Governors.
 Terms for the Chancellor and Pro-Chancellors are five years in length; the number of terms a Chancellor can serve is unrestricted while Pro-Chancellors are limited to two.
 The university is led on a day-to-day basis by the Vice-Chancellor, who is supported by four Deputy Vice-Chancellors and three Pro Vice-Chancellors.
 The position of Vice-Chancellor has been occupied, currently, by John Latham since March 2014.

-Coventry is a member of the University Alliance mission group, of which Latham is a former Chair.
+Coventry is a member of the University Alliance mission group, of which Latham is a former chair.